Advice to patients and visitors

 Information for patients with appointments

-Most Outpatient clinics will now be telephone clinics and we will be sending letters, texting you or calling you to confirm these arrangements.
-If you have an upcoming clinic appointment, it is likely that this will be by telephone.
+Many of our Outpatient clinics are telephone clinics and we will be sending letters, texting you or calling you to confirm these arrangements.
 A Clinician will call you on the same date your appointment was due and where possible, at the same time or as near to this time as possible.

-There are now very few appointments being held face to face and if you do still need to attend in this way, the service will call you to discuss this and confirm the date and time.
+Appointments are still being held face to face and if you do still need to attend in this way, please ensure you wear a mask.